maxviazov/Spring-Frameworks-/Git-branch-management.md

 $ git push origin 5.0.x
 ```

 If you wish to create the backport issue beforehand, you can always tag the main issue with the `for: backport-to-5.0.x` GitHub issue tag, the backport-bot will create an issue accordingly.
+Pushing the cherry-picked commit will close the backport issue, even if the commit message refers to the original issue.